mateogu0620/ticket_scraper/README.md

 # TicketScraper Front-End
 Note: This repository manages the backend of the TicketScraper app.
 The front-end reposity for Ticketscraper can be found at https://github.com/mateogu0620/ticket_scraper_pp.
+The front-end code is still being migrated from this repository to the front-end repository, so please bear that in mind.

 # TicketScraper Backend